 The Danum Valley Conservation Area covers 43,800 hectares of undisturbed tropical rainforest in eastern Sabah.
 With its pristine forest and rich biodiversity Danum attracts naturalists, wildlife enthusiasts and bird watchers from around the world.
-It is one of Sabah’s most famous protected areas and a favoured location for wildlife filmmakers, including the legendary David Attenborough who has filmed at Danum Valley.
+It is one of Sabah’s most famous protected areas and a favoured location for wildlife filmmakers, including the legendary David Attenborough who has filmed here.

 A wide range of activities is available at Danum.
 Forest trails, a canopy walk, observation towers and night safaris allow visitors to experience the rainforest and provide good opportunities for wildlife watching.
 There are some great jungle treks ranging from shorter walks to full day hikes.
 The local guides stationed at Danum are good at spotting wildlife and very knowledgeable about the rainforest.